youhgo/WFAPP/readme.md

 ---

-## 🧐 What is WFAPP?
+## 🧐 What is WAPP?

-WFAPP is an all-in-one solution designed to provide a fast, simple, and reliable way to parse Windows artifacts (event logs, MFT, registry hives, and more).
+WAPP is an all-in-one solution designed to provide a fast, simple, and reliable way to parse Windows artifacts (event logs, MFT, registry hives, and more).

 The tool is designed to process archives from the [DFIR-ORC](https://github.com/dfir-orc) collection tool but is compatible with any archive containing raw artifacts, like the one from [Kape](https://www.kroll.com/en/services/cyber/incident-response-recovery/kroll-artifact-parser-and-extractor-kape).